Mechanical Integration for LCD Modules in Equipment Design

 What Mechanical Integration Means in LCD Module Projects

 Mechanical integration refers to the structural adaptation of the LCD module to the physical design of the equipment.
-It includes outline dimensions, fixing methods, installation tolerance, front housing alignment, and the way the module interacts with surrounding components.
+It includes outline dimensions, active-area alignment, fixing methods, installation tolerance, front housing alignment, connector direction, cable route and the way the module interacts with surrounding components.

 LCD display module mechanical integration with equipment housing, mounting structure, and front alignment